default-writer/dotnetcore20/README.md

 ## Install Entity Framework

 To use EF Core, install the package for the database provider(s) you want to target.
-This walkthrough uses SQL Server.
-For a list of available providers see [Database Providers](../../providers/index.md).
+This walkthrough uses PostgreSQL Server.

 * **Tools > NuGet Package Manager > Package Manager Console**